 Do you worry that you drink too much coffee or consume too much caffeine?
-Coffee actually has lots of health benefits, but like anything else, moderation is best.
-You wouldn’t want to end up in “coffee rehab” like the hero of “Java Junkie,” would you?
+Although coffee has been shown to have many health benefits, moderation, as in most things, is best.
+You wouldn’t want to end up in “coffee rehab” like the hero of Java Junkie, would you?

 Joe’s girlfriend Betty has told him that she wants to call it quits, and he’s been fired from his job.
 When he comes into his favorite coffee shop in the morning, he’s lost his appetite.
 He just wants a cup of coffee—”pure, black coffee.”